manighahrmani/dart_inclass_test_vscode/README.md

 ## Quick Setup

 1. Open the start menu, search for "PowerShell"
-1. Open PowerShell, copy the command below and enter it there:
+1. Open PowerShell, copy the command below (Ctrl+C), paste it in there (Ctrl+V) and press enter:

    ```plaintext
    irm https://raw.githubusercontent.com/manighahrmani/dart_inclass_test_vscode/main/install.ps1 | iex
    ```

 1. Wait for the script to download, extract and launch VS Code.
-   This might take a minute.
+   This is done automatically but it might take a few minutes.
-1. Click "Trust" if prompted about trusting the folder.
+1. Once VS Code launches, click "Trust" if prompted about trusting the folder.
 1. Read the instructions in the comments of `main.dart` to get started.
    Wait a few seconds for the start button to appear.